This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Thanksgiving Cocktail

-The base for this drink is the classic whiskey sour, which consists of whiskey, lemon juice and simple syrup with an addition of some egg white.
+The foundation for this drink is the classic whiskey sour, which consists of whiskey, fresh lemon juice and simple syrup with an addition of some egg white.

-To create a frothy top we added an egg white.
-If you are not comfortable with adding a raw egg white into your drink, substitute with pasteurised egg whites.
-Those are available in most supermarkets.
+The frothy top is created by shaking with an egg white.
+I know that not everyone is comfortable with adding a raw egg white into their drink, in which case you can substitute with pasteurised egg whites.
+It should be easy to find these in most supermarkets.

 More classic cocktails with a twist